overture-stack/website/markdown/documentation/arranger/installation/configuration/project.md

 # Setup Arranger Metadata Files

-When creating a new project, several metadata JSON files need to be imported.
+When creating a new project, several JSON files need to be imported.
+They describe the metadata configurations for your project.
 These files need to be created in advance to reflect the fields in your index mapping that need to be configured within Arranger.

+For reference, we provide a set of sample JSON files for the default `file_centric_1.0` index [here](https://github.com/overture-stack/dms/tree/develop/example-data/arranger_metadata) as a guide.

-The JSON files are:
+The required JSON files are:

 | File | Description |
 |------|-------------|